Generic Name and Formulations:

 Indications for FORTAMET:

 Adjunct to diet and exercise in type 2 diabetes.

-Diarrhea, nausea, dyspepsia, flatulence, abdominal pain; rare: lactic acidosis (may be fatal).
+Diarrhea, nausea, vomiting, abdominal pain/distention, constipation, dyspepsia, flatulence, dizziness, headache, upper respiratory infection, taste disturbance; Vit.
+B12 deficiency; rare: lactic acidosis (may be fatal).

 Renal and Urology News Articles